-- 376. (1) Goods come under- - (a) the temporary export procedure contemplated in section 375(1)(a)- - (i) when cleared for temporary export in terms of Part 2, in the case of goods to which that Part applies; - (ii) when cleared for temporary export in terms of international clearance 25 arrangements referred to in Part 4, in the case of goods to which that Part applies; or - (iii) upon leaving the Republic, in the case of goods that automatically come under the temporary export procedure in terms of Part 5; or - (b) the temporary export procedure contemplated in section 375(1)(b), retrospec- 30 tively as from the time the goods are cleared and released in terms of Chapter 16 for outright export from the Republic. - (2) The temporary export procedure is, subject to subsection (3), completed- - (a) in the case of goods referred to in subsection (1)(a)(i) or (b), when the goods are returned to the Republic and cleared and released as re-imported unaltered 35 goods for home use in terms of Part 3;
+376. (1) Goods come under-

+- (a) the temporary export procedure contemplated in section 375(1)(a) 30 - (i) when cleared for temporary export in terms of Part 2, in the case of goods to which that Part applies; - (ii) when cleared for temporary export in terms of international clearance arrangements referred to in Part 4, in the case of goods to which that Part applies; or - (iii) upon leaving the Republic, in the case of goods that automatically come under the temporary export procedure in terms of Part 5; or - (b) the temporary export procedure contemplated in section 375(1)(b), retrospectively as from the time the goods are cleared and released in terms of Chapter 16 for outright export from the Republic.

+(2) The temporary export procedure is, subject to subsection (3), completed-

-- (b) in the case of goods referred to in subsection (1)(a)(ii), when the goods are returned to the Republic in accordance with the international clearance arrangements referred to in Part 4; or - (c) in the case of goods referred to in subsection (1)(a)(iii), when the goods 40 re-enter the Republic. - (3) The temporary export procedure ends before its completion if completion of the procedure is interrupted by an occurrence referred to in section 109(2).
+- (a) in the case of goods referred to in subsection (1)(a)(i) or (b), when the goods are returned to the Republic and cleared and released as re-imported unaltered goods for home use in terms of Part 3; - (b) in the case of goods referred to in subsection (1)(a)(ii), when the goods are 45 returned to the Republic in accordance with the international clearance arrangements referred to in Part 4; or - (c) in the case of goods referred to in subsection (1)(a)(iii), when the goods re-enter the Republic.